Ubuntu Shell

 The above output contains seven entries from the user, separated with “:”.
 Let’s discuss each one of them.

-• Username: This entry contains the information of the user login name in the system.
+• Username: This entry contains information about the user login name in the system.
 It should be in the range of 1 to 32 characters.

 • Password: The “x” is referencing to user password stored at /etc/shadow file in an encrypted format.

-• User ID (UID): Every newly created user is attached to a unique user id (User Identification Number).
-The 0 UID is reserved for the root user, while UID from 1-99 is reserved for predefined accounts.
-Further UIDs ranging from 100-999 are reserved for system accounts and groups.
+• User ID (UID): Every newly created user is attached to a unique user ID (User Identification Number).
+The 0 UID is reserved for the root user, while the UID from 1-99 is reserved for predefined accounts.
+Further UIDs ranging from 100 to 999 are reserved for system accounts and groups.

 • Group ID (GID): Every user also has their own group id in the /etc/group file.

-• Description: This field is not required, but you can store the information related to the user like full name, phone number, etc.
+• Description: This field is not required, but you can store information related to the user, like their full name, phone number, etc.

-• Home Directory: Every newly created account generates a new home directory at the /home/username path.
-This field defines the path of the user’s home directory.
+• Home Directory: Every newly created account creates a new home directory at the /home/username path.
+This field stores the user's newly created home directory path.

 That is an important question to know.
 The main difference between useradd and adduser is that the useradd command just creates the user in your Linux system, while the adduser command also creates a user but also sets up user home directories and other functionalities and also asks for information related to the user such as a password, full name, location, etc. at the time of creation.